dojot/docs/source/using-keycloak.rst

 In the menu on the left bar select the option **Realm Settings** and then select the tab **Email** and make the necessary settings.

+.. _Setting HTTPs as required by the graphical interface:

 Setting HTTPs as required by the graphical interface
 ----------------------------------------------------